Death of Eduardo Frei Montalva: Trials and convictions

 On October 10, 2014, two of the accused were found guilty as perpetrators, two were deemed accomplices, and the other two were found guilty of covering up the operation.

 On January 30, 2019, all of the six suspects were found guilty of homicide, and were given sentences ranging from 3 to up to 10 years in prison.
+On 25 January 2021, the convictions would be overturned by a Chile Appeals Court three judge panel which found that Montalva was not a homicide victim.
+The Chilean Supreme Court would also find that Montalva was not a homicide victim on 18 August 2023 as well.